AACP Committees

 Katie O. Bruce (American Association of Colleges of Pharmacy) Staff Liaison

-The AACP Admissions Workshop Advisory Committee will counsel the Association on programming with the goal of providing relevant and high-value content that will enhance the professional development of workshop attendees.
-The committee will assist with the following objectives:
+• Counsel the Association on programming with the goal of providing relevant and high-value content that will enhance the professional development of workshop attendees.

-• Develop a program theme, outline, and educational content structure that will further promote the professional development and leadership skills of personnel in the areas of admissions, recruitment, and student affairs.
+• Develop or refine a programming theme that aligns with the AACP Strategic Plan and promotes the professional development and leadership skills of personnel in the areas of admissions, recruitment, and student affairs.

 • Assist in the development of a post-workshop assessment instrument for attendees.